Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Methodology

 Based on this description of the data, clustering is performed in the same way as in \S\ref{Sec:SpatialAnalysis}.
 The metric between two snapshots $\bm{u}$ and $\bm{v}$ is then based on the inner product defined on the Hilbert space $\mathcal{L}^2(\mathcal{D}_i)$ of square-integrable vector fields in the domain $\mathcal{D}_i$,

 As mentioned in \S\ref{Sec:Overview}, the clustering can also be carried out on the temporal \ac{POD} modes.
 In this case, the features of each observation are the temporal POD modes $a_i$.
 In other words, for the $k$-th observation, corresponding to snapshot $\bm{u}(\bm{x},t_k)$, the features are $\bm{a}_k = (a_i(t_k))$, Note that the temporal POD modes describe a ``temporal" manifold where the dynamics of the flow evolve.
-The resulting clusters are referred to as subsequences and noted $\mathcal{S}_j$.
-The associated centroids are noted $\bm{s}_j$.
-We recall that $\bm{s}_j$ is a snapshot as an average of the snapshots in $\mathcal{S}_j$.
-Similarly to \S\ref{Sec:SpatialAnalysis}, the number of subsequences is chosen with the \ac{TLF} criterion.
+The resulting temporal clusters are referred to as clusters and are noted $\mathcal{C}_j$.
+The associated centroids are noted $\bm{c}_j$.
+We recall that $\bm{c}_j$ is a snapshot as an average of the snapshots in $\mathcal{C}_j$.